emilychewsh/gaming-community-hub/README.md

 ## What's it About?

 A full-stack application that serves as a hub for gamers.
-Users can create accounts, stay logged in, look up favorite games, write reviews, view other reviews, manage favorites, and more.
+Users can create accounts, stay logged in, look up favourite games, write reviews, view other reviews, manage favourites, and more.
 The admin side allows creating, deleting, and updating games.

 ## Features

 - User authentication (sign up, log in, log out)
 - Game management (add, update, delete) for admins
-- Favorite games management
+- Favourite games management
 - Write, view, and delete reviews
 - Like or dislike reviews
 - Admin management of games